mergermarket/leprechaun-cache/README.md

 const myObjectCache = new LeprechaunCache({
   keyPrefix: 'MyObject',
+  softTtlMs: 1000,
   cacheStore,
   onMiss: getMyObjectFromDb,
-  hardTTL: 60 * 1000 * 1000,
+  hardTtlMs: 60 * 1000 * 1000,
   waitForUnlockMs: 3000,
-  lockTTL: 6000,
+  lockTtlMs: 6000,
   spinMs: 50,
   returnStale: true
   onBackgroundError: e => { console.error(e); }
 })

-const myObject = myObjectCache.get('object-id', 1000) //get the object with key 'object-id'.
+const myObject = myObjectCache.get('object-id') //get the object with key 'object-id'.
 If it doesn't exist, onMiss will be called, and the data will be stored in the cache with a soft TTL of 1000ms
 ```

 ## Constructor Options